ipinfo/sample-database/Privacy Detection/README.md

 # API Response

 As well as the database product, IPinfo also provides a robust API service.
 Please visit the [IPinfo Documentation](https://ipinfo.io/developers/data-types#privacy-data) portal to learn more.
 The Privacy Detection API service is available as part of our [Standard Tier](https://ipinfo.io/developers/responses#standard-plan) plan.

+For the `tor` flag in API responses, detection is across all relay subtypes (Exit nodes, Entry (Guard) nodes, Middle relays, and Bridges).
+A single entity may have multiple roles, and the boolean is collapsed to indicate whether any role is detected rather than exposing role-specific flags.

 API Query: